December 26

 1905

-Heinrich Boll, German novelist, born today in 1917
+Heinrich Theodor Böll, German novelist, born today in 1917

 The first Pilgrims landed in Plymouth, Massachusetts, today in 1620

 While today, in 1991, in fact not fiction though sometimes fact is harder to believe than fiction, today, in 1991, the leaders of Azerbaijan, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Uzbekistan, and Ukraine signed the protocol to an agreement that made the formation of the CIS (Commonwealth of Independent States) official.
-Four days later Mikhail Gorbachev resigned, and that was it for the Soviet Union: over, done, disbanded
+Four days later, having achieved the principal goal of his Presidency, Mikhail Gorbachev resigned, and that was it for the Soviet Union: over, done, disbanded, GER.

 You can find David Prashker at: